yeswehack/PwnFox/README.md

 PwnFox is a Firefox/Burp extension that provide usefull tools for your security audit.

+If are a chrome user you can check https://github.com/nccgroup/autochrome.

 - [PwnFox](#img-srcfirefoxiconsiconsvg-width30-pwnfox)
   - [Features](#features)
     - [Single click BurpProxy](#single-click-burpproxy)